If you know who Scooby-Doo, Marmaduke, and Astro Jetson are, then you’re already familiar with the Great Dane!

-Aside from the ones I listed above, you can also check out or list of the best Great Dane breeders in the United States.
-I wrote an in depth review of each breeder, so go ahead and give it a read.
+Aside from the ones I listed above, you can also check out our list of the best Great Dane breeders in the United States.
+I wrote an in-depth review of each breeder, so go ahead and give it a read.

 Meanwhile, here are some rescue shelters where you can find merle Great Danes for adoption: